Dear readers of ADxS.org, please forgive the disruption.

 • Painkillers can

-• Not work at all
+• Do not work at all

 • Sedatives can cause activation

-• Anesthetics can have unanticipated effects
+• Anesthetics can have unforeseen effects

-• Nicotine can make you tired instead of activating
+• Nicotine can make you tired instead of activating you

-10. Cross-effects of ADHD medications
+10. Cross-effects of ADHD medication

 1. Krause, Krause (2014): ADHS im Erwachsenenalter: Symptome – Differenzialdiagnose – Therapie, Schattauer, S. 289